This is Dino Antonio, a Miniature Pinscher.

 In 2010, Marie began working with cats more, and Canine Behavior Counseling became Canine/Feline Behavior Counseling.
 In that same year, Marie returned to college and completed her bachelor's degree in veterinary technology with a minor in animal behavior.
 She graduated in 2013.

 In 2016, Tyson Harriger joined the staff as an apprentice trainer.
-He became a full time member of our staff in 2017.
+He became a full time member of our staff in 2017, and co-owner in 2018.

 We continue to attend continuing education, and learn everything we can help to help our human and animal clients.